 - Prohibition on possession of lobster meat and lobster parts (lobsters must be landed live and whole to ensure they are of legal size).

-- Gear restrictions (trap configuration requirements and prohibition on using spears).
+- Gear restrictions- trap configuration requirements and prohibition on using spears to fish for lobsters.

-- Limits on the amount of lobster that can be harvested with non-trap gear.
+- Restrictions on the amount of lobster that can be harvested with non-trap gear.

 - Monitoring and reporting requirements.

-Federal waters (3 to 200 miles offshore): Regulations implemented through the Atlantic Coastal Fisheries Cooperative Management Act.
+Federal waters (3 to 200 miles offshore): Regulations are implemented through the Atlantic Coastal Fisheries Cooperative Management Act, including:

 - Fishermen must have a permit to harvest lobster.
-Managers limit the amount of available permits to control the amount of fishermen harvesting lobster.
+A temporary moratorium on the issuance of federal lobster permits, which limits the amount of available permits to control the amount of fishermen harvesting lobster, was extended indefinitely in 1999.

-- Limits on the minimum and maximum size of lobsters that can be harvested; these limits vary among management areas.
+- Limits on the minimum and maximum size of lobsters that can be harvested, which vary among management areas.

 - Measures to protect egg-bearing females – fishermen may not harvest them and, in most areas, if one is caught in their trap, they must notch its tail fin in a “v” shape before returning it to the water.